 Advertising Using Google Display Ads

-The display advertising is a bit of a different kettle of fish.
+The Display advertising is a bit of a different kettle of fish.
 Display ads are similar to the old style print ad.
 Like you see in magazines.
 While the style may be similar the approach is different.
 Paid search using the display network combines eye catching advertising with the pin-pint accuracy of a well researched market.

 A successful display ad campaign requires little bit of science using “best guess” then measuring the results.
 Testing and tweaking will help get the most out of every ad dollar spent.